-- There is a need to create awareness on the provisions of the TCA and ensure all departments are aware of its limits when interacting with the tobacco industry.
+- There is a need to create awareness on the provisions of the Tobacco Control Act and ensure all departments are aware of the limits when interacting with the tobacco industry.

-- Diplomatic missions must be made aware of the TCA so that the law is applied to officials overseas and those who represent the country at international meetings.
+- Diplomatic Missions must be made aware of the Tobacco Control Act so that the law is applied to officials overseas and those who represent the country at international meetings.

-- Duty free sale of cigarettes, cigars and tobacco for international travelers should be halted.
+- The duty free sale of cigarettes/cigars/tobacco for international travelers should be halted.

 - Penalties for unnecessary interactions should be enforced.

 Learn more about tobacco industry interference in this country.Download a Country Fact Sheet